R3Conclave/conclave-core-sdk/docs/docs/mail.md

    The small TCB helps to harden enclaves against potential [zero-day](https://en.wikipedia.org/wiki/Zero-day_(computing)) exploits that may exist in dependency libraries.

+2. The primary reason to use HTTPS/REST is the availability of tools and libraries.
+To use these preexisting tools for remote attestation, you must modify them in unusual ways that they were not designed for, which introduces design complexities and reduces their usefulness.

-2. The certificate-based architecture of SSL/TLS doesn't integrate cleanly with enclave-based computing.
+3. The certificate-based architecture of SSL/TLS doesn't integrate cleanly with enclave-based computing.
 Conclave Mail uses the better-suited Noise protocol framework.
 The Noise protocol delivers most of the functionalities of Transport Layer Security (TLS) in a cleaner, simpler, and modular manner.